tomvit/ja2mqtt/docs/configuration/ja2mqtt.md

 ## Jinja templates

-The Jablotron topology may have multiple sections and peripherals that could have different rules but share the same parameters.
+The Jablotron topology may have multiple sections, peripherals and alarms that could have different rules but share the same parameters.
 To address this, ja2mqtt definition file utilizes Jinja2 templates and Jablotron topology data to define parametrized publishing and subscribing topic rules.

 For instance, the following code shows how MQTT topics for all sections can be defined: